 Sample Project - Linux

-- Go to PerformanceTest folder and run ‘make’
+- Go to the PerformanceTest folder and run ‘make’

 - Go to PerformanceTest\bin\config and run config_convert_1session.sh and config_convert_10session.sh command files.
 These commands convert 1session.cfg and 10sessions.cfg configuration files from QuickFIX to FIXAntenna™ format.
 Output files are placed in the folder “converted”